puhan63/policesentiment/README.md

 The Excel pivot tables utilized to organize and prepare data for the dashboard can be found here.

-DATA STRUCTURE & INITIAL CHECKS
+**DATA STRUCTURE & INITIAL CHECKS**

 Police Sentiment Scores consists of one table and a total row count of 7558 records.
+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.
+The excel queries utilized to inspect and perform quality checks can be found here.
+There is missing data from several columns which is not concerning as the missing data makes up less than 10% of the total records.
+Missing data is handled by leaving it instead of using the median.
+The image below shows some of the columns of interest including overall Safety, Trust, Listen, and Respect.
+It also shows Safety, Trust, Listen, and Respect scores for each race, gender, income, and educational level.

 ![Image](https://github.com/user-attachments/assets/b2c08ab9-31ac-46f5-9dba-d9ca10cdf83c)

+**EXECUTIVE SUMMARY**

+OVERVIEW OF FINDINGS